MA-FSAR: Multimodal Adaptation of CLIP for Few-Shot Action Recognition: Method

 where $\textbf{z}_{t}^{(l-1)}$ and $\textbf{z}_{t}^{(l)}$ represent per-frame input and the output of the $l$-th ViT block, respectively.
 And the video level representation at the $l$-th layer can be represented as $\textbf{z}^{(l)} = \left[\textbf{z}^{(l)}_0 \cdots \textbf{z}^{(l)}_t \cdots \textbf{z}^{(l)}_T \right]$.

-Inspired by the vision parameter-efficient fine-tuning techniques~\cite{bahng2022visual, jie2022convolutional, jia2022visual, yang2023aim, wasim2023vita}, we obey their ideas that keep the large pre-trained foundation model frozen to achieve robust performance while only fine-tuning a small number of extra parameters.
-Due to Adapter's~\cite{houlsby2019parameter} simplicity and AIM's~\cite{yang2023aim} success in action recognition, we propose a task-oriented multimodal adaptation based on Adapter, which can be divided into three parts: temporal adaptation, multimodal adaptation, and joint adaptation.
-As shown in Fig.\ref{fig:TMA}(a), Adapter has a straightforward structure that includes two fully connected layers (FC), an activation layer, and a residual connection.
-The first FC layer maps the input to a lower dimension, while the second FC layer maps the input back to its original dimension.
-The support and query set branches' network structures are represented in Fig.\ref{fig:TMA}(c) and Fig.\ref{fig:TMA}(d), respectively.
-Since the label information of the support set data is known while that of the query set is unknown in each task, their network structures differ accordingly.
-Moreover, inspired by AIM~\cite{yang2023aim}, we reuse the pre-trained self-attention layer in the image model for temporal and multimodal adaptation to minimize the number of trainable parameters.
-By changing the dimensions of the input, the self-attention layer can be used in different ways.
-In what follows, we will introduce three types of adaptation respectively.
+As for our Fine-grained Multimodal Adaptation (FgMA), it can be divided into three parts: Global Temporal Adaptation, Local Spatiotemporal/Multimodal Adaptation, and Joint Adaptation.
+Each Adaptation contains a frozen attention layer and a trainable adapter with a straightforward structure that includes two fully connected layers (FC), an activation layer, and a residual connection, as depicted in Fig.~\ref{fig:FgMA}(a).
+The key to the aforementioned two Adaptation lies in controlling the attention layer to perform feature modeling with different tendencies across various dimensions at the token level through fine-tuning the Adapter.
+In FSAR, the label information of the support set is known, while that of the query set is unknown, resulting in differing network structures for each, shown in Fig.~\ref{fig:FgMA} (c) and (d).
+In what follows, we introduce three types of Adaptation: